nassimaitbraham/azure-kubernetes-service/README.md

 nas@Azure:~$ kubectl get nodes<br/>

-To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code DP2MDWN3Q to authenticate.<br/>
+To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code AZERTYUIO to authenticate.<br/>

 ==> Suivre les instruction d'authentification<br/>